-Data describe the soil chemistry and microbial diversity at the Belowground Plot Experiment (BGP) from the 2017 summer growing season.
-Whole plot-scale nitrogen fertilization at the BGP ceased in 2017.
-Four subplots within each historically fertilized plot were established to continue the annual fertilization treatment for soil chemistry and microbial diversity.
+Data describe soil chemistry collected during the 2017-2021 growing seasons at the Belowground Plot Experiment to assess for legacies.
+Whole plot-scale nitrogen fertilization at the Experiment ceased in 2017.
+Four subplots within each historically fertilized plot were set up to continue the annual fertilization treatment for soil chemistry.

 To access the recovery of several ecosystem components to long-term annual addition of nitrogen fertilizer.

 Frequency of sampling: Approximately every 5 weeks, starting in April 2017 and concluding in September 2017.

 Variable measured: Soil chemistry variables: Amount of ammonium (NH4) and nitrate (NO3) sorbed to resin beads, extractable carbon (C) and nitrogen (N), total soil carbon and nitrogen, field water content, and soil pH.Microbial variables: Potential rates of nitrogen cycling transformations, microbial respiration, microbial biomass, abundance of nitrogen cycling genes and total bacterial 16S, alpha diversity, associated NMDS scores from Bray-Curtis dissimilarity, and abundance of common (at least 0.10% on average) phyla and classes.

 Field methods: Four 2 cm diameter, 20 cm depth mineral soil cores were collected sterilely from each plot, or from 1 from each subplot, and combined to make 1 composite sample per plot.
 Composite samples were aseptically sieved to 4 mm.
 Subsamples of ~ 15 g were stored at -80 centigrade for molecular work, ~ 50 g stored at -20 centigrade for soil chemistry, and the remaining sample at 5 centigrade for the N cycling potential assays.
 Resin bags were installed in June and were removed in September.